test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

   Path and name of folder in which the generated PDF file will be copied to (after this file has been created within the output folder).

   *Caution*: The generated PDF file will per default be copied to the package folder within the repository.
 This is defined in ``packagedoc_config.json``.
-  The version of the PDF file within the package folder will be part of the installation (when using ``setup.py``).
+  The version of the PDF file within the package folder will be part of the installation.
 When you change the PDF destination, then you get this file at another location - but this file will not be part of the installation any more.
 Installed will be the version, that is still present within the package folder of the repository.
 Please try to get the bottom of your motivation when you change this setting.